-- 1. Group-wide controls may include a combination of the following: - Regular meetings between group and component management to discuss business developments and to review performance. - Monitoring of components' operations and their financial results, including regular reporting routines, which enables group management to monitor components' performance against budgets, and to take appropriate action. - Group management's risk assessment process, that is, the process for identifying, analyzing and managing business risks, including the risk of fraud, that may result in material misstatement of the group financial statements. - Monitoring, controlling, reconciling, and eliminating intra-group transactions and unrealized profits, and intra-group account balances at group level. - A process for monitoring the timeliness and assessing the accuracy and completeness of financial information received from components. - A central IT system controlled by the same general IT controls for all or part of the group. - Control activities within an IT system that is common for all or some components. - Monitoring of controls, including activities of internal audit and self-assessment programs. - Consistent policies and procedures, including a group financial reporting procedures manual. - Group-wide programs, such as codes of conduct and fraud prevention programs. - Arrangements for assigning authority and responsibility to component management. - 2.
-Internal audit may be regarded as part of group-wide controls, for example, when the internal audit function is centralized.
-SSA 610 (Redrafted)28 deals with the group engagement team's evaluation of the competence and objectivity of the internal auditors where it plans to use their work.
+- 1. Group-wide controls may include a combination of the following: - Regular meetings between group and component management to discuss business developments and to review performance. - Monitoring of components' operations and their financial results, including regular reporting routines, which enables group management to monitor components' performance against budgets, and to take appropriate action. - Group management's risk assessment process, that is, the process for identifying, analyzing and managing business risks, including the risk of fraud, that may result in material misstatement of the group financial statements. - Monitoring, controlling, reconciling, and eliminating intra-group transactions and unrealized profits, and intra-group account balances at group level. - A process for monitoring the timeliness and assessing the accuracy and completeness of financial information received from components. - A central IT system controlled by the same general IT controls for all or part of the group. - Control activities within an IT system that is common for all or some components. - Monitoring of controls, including activities of the internal audit function and selfassessment programs. - Consistent policies and procedures, including a group financial reporting procedures manual. - Group-wide programs, such as codes of conduct and fraud prevention programs. - Arrangements for assigning authority and responsibility to component management. - 2.
+The internal audit function may be regarded as part of group-wide controls, for example, when the function is centralized.
+SSA 610 (Revised 2013) deals with the group engagement team's evaluation of whether the internal audit function's organizational status and relevant policies and procedures adequately supports the objectivity of internal auditors, the level of competence of the internal audit function, and whether the function applies a systematic and disciplined approach where the group engagement team expects to use the function's work.

-28 SSA 610, "Using the work of Internal Auditors," paragraph 9.
+&lt;sup>28 SSA 610 (Revised 2013), "Using the Work of Internal Auditors," paragraph 18-19.